 Any person who is a victim of domestic violence by a “household member” can file for a protective order.
 Household members include adults or minors who:

-- Are related to each other by blood (including half-blood) or adoption, such as child, parent, grandchild, brother, sister, grandparent, uncle, first cousin, or other relative;
+- are related to each other by blood, including half-blood, or adoption - for example, a child, parent, grandchild, brother, sister, grandparent, uncle, first cousin, or other relative;

-- Have a child in common from a relationship whether or not they have been married or have lived together; or
+- have a child in common from a relationship; or

-- Are the minor child of a person in a relationship described above.1
+- are the minor child of a person in any of the relationships described above.1

 A judge cannot deny you a protective order based only on the fact that there has been a lapse of time between the domestic violence and the filing of the petition.2